Dashticz/dashticz/docs/blocks/specials/dial.rst

   * - splitdial
     - Normally the dial ring color will color from the 0 value to the actual value, which can be positive or negative.
 Set this parameter to false to start coloring the dial ring from the minimum value, also for a negative minimum value.
   * - steps
-    - | Step size for needle adjustment.
+    - | Step size for needle adjustment or up/down adjustment (Up/down dials).
 You can use this parameter to set thermostat steps to 0.5
       | ``0.5``: Use step size of 0.5
   * - subtype
     - | For certain dial types you can specify a subtype for a specific layout/format
       | ``'windspeed'``: For wind devices, to show wind speed instead of wind direction as needle position
       | ``'windgust'``: For wind devices, to show wind gust instead of wind direction as needle position
+      | ``'updown'``: For thermostat and blind devices, to render the dial with up and down buttons.
+See :ref:`updowndials`

 Usage